sourcebox/stm32mp15x-hal-rs/README.md

 Note that not all peripherals can be accessed from every core, e.g. IWDG is only available for the Cortex-A7 cores (MPU0 and MPU1).

+## Examples

+The examples requires an STM32MP15x-DK1 evaluation board to run.
+An SD card must be inserted containing [mp1-boot](https://github.com/4ms/mp1-boot) as first-stage bootloader on partitions 1 and 2.

 ## License

 Published under the MIT license.